 What is Butyric acid?

-C3H7COOH is a short-chain fatty acid with chemical name Butyric acid.
+C3H7COOH is a short-chain fatty acid with the chemical name Butyric acid.
 It is also called the Butanoic acid or Propylformic acid or Ethylacetic acid.
 It is mostly found in its esterified form in plant oils and animal fats.
 A fatty acid is defined as a carboxylic acid which has a long aliphatic chain, that is either unsaturated or saturated.

 It is a colourless oily liquid with an unpleasant odour and has a butter-fat taste.
 It has a role as a food acidity regulator.
 It is an ammonium salt and an acetate salt.
 It is a four-carbon acid.
-Butanoic acid in its impure form, was first observed by a French chemist by the name Michel Eugene Chevreul in the year 1814.
+Butanoic acid in its impure form, was first observed by a French chemist the name Michel Eugene Chevreul in the year 1814.

 Properties of Butyric acid – C3H7COOH

 |Melting point of Butyric acid||−5.1 °C|

 |Boiling point of Butyric acid||163.75 °C|

 C3H7COOH Uses (Butyric acid)

 - Butyric acid is used as a flavouring agent in the food industry.